syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 ### How to add new configuration language to EditControl

-A new configuration language can be added to the EditControl by using the `CreateLanguageConfiguration` function.
-Once the new configuration language is created, apply it to the contents of EditControl by using the `ApplyConfiguration` function.
+A new configuration language can be added to the EditControl by using the [CreateLanguageConfiguration](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.Implementation.Config.Config~CreateLanguageConfiguration.html) function of [Config](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.Implementation.Config.Config.html) class.
+Once the new configuration language is created, apply it to the contents of EditControl by using the [ApplyConfiguration](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~ApplyConfiguration.html) function.

 {% tabs %}